GLOBAL MARKETS-Shares fall on oil's five-year low; dollar slides

 In Europe, Greek shares were among the top losers on mounting concerns over the country's politics, down 1 percent, adding to Tuesday's roughly 13 percent plunge.

-U.S. government bond yields, which move inversely to prices, fell after strong demand at an auction of 10-year notes and on safe-haven bids, while German government bond yields fell to record lows on safe-haven demand.
-U.S. 30-year yields hit 2.82 percent, their lowest since Oct.
-16.
+U.S. government bond yields, which move inversely to prices, were little changed after the U.S. Treasury's auction of $21 billion in reopened 10-year notes, while German government debt fell to record lows after concerns over Greece fueled safety bids.

 * China Finance Online reports fourth quarter and full year 2016 unaudited financial results (amended)